 The techniques and sophistication used to conduct cyber-attacks and security breaches or other incidents, including of information technology systems, as well as the sources and targets of these attacks, may take many forms (including phishing, social engineering, denial or degradation of service attacks, ransomware, malware or other malicious code), change frequently and are often not recognized until such attacks are launched or have been in place for a period of time.
-In addition, our employees, contractors, or third parties with whom we do business or to whom we outsource business operations may attempt to circumvent our security measures in order to misappropriate regulated, protected, or personally identifiable information, and may purposefully or inadvertently cause a breach or incident involving or compromise of such information.
-Third parties may have the technology or know-how to breach the security of the information collected, stored, or transmitted by us, and our respective security measures, as well as those of our third-party service providers, may not effectively prohibit others from obtaining improper access to this information.
+In addition, our employees, contractors, or third parties with whom we do business or to whom we outsource business operations may attempt to circumvent our security measures in order to misappropriate information, including confidential, personal, or otherwise regulated protected, or personally identifiable protected information, and may purposefully or inadvertently cause a breach or incident involving, or compromise of, such information.
+Third parties may have the technology or know-how to breach the security of the information collected, stored, or transmitted by us, our contractors, third-party service providers, or other third parties with whom we do business, and our respective security measures, as well as those of our respective third-party service providers, may not effectively prohibit others from obtaining improper access to this information.
 Advances in computer and software capabilities and encryption technology, new tools, and other developments may increase the risk of such a breach, incident, or compromise.
-There is no assurance that any security procedures or controls that we or our third-party providers have implemented will be sufficient to prevent data-security related incidents from occurring.
+There is no assurance that any security procedures or controls that we, our contractors, or our third-party service providers or other third parties with whom we do business have implemented will be sufficient to prevent data-security related incidents from occurring.